jon-simpkins/revision/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Building for GitHub Pages

+`ng build --prod --base-href "revision"`, move the output into the docs folder, and commit / push.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).